andOlga/umineko-catbox-english/README.md

 If you don't have Atmosphère already, please see if it's compatible with your Switch model and install it if it is.
 Afterwards, [download](../../releases/latest/download/patch_atmos.zip) the Atmosphère version of the patch and copy it to the "atmosphere" folder on your SD card.
 The next time the game starts, it should be in English.

-I don't recommend this approach for now as the patch is still in active development and you're potentially going to murder your SD card updating it all the time.
-Once the patch is finished, this method of playing should be perfectly viable.

 ## Developer documentation